Custom metrics

 Measurement

-• Count: which counts how many times the helper was called.
-Used for metrics such as throughput.
+• Count: how many times the helper was called.
+Useful for throughput graphs.

 • Mean: the average metric value for the point in time.